Welcome to the FAQ where I try to answer questions that I get regularly. If you don’t see your question answered here, feel free to email me directly.

 I drew some dresses for one of your paper dolls, can I post them on a website?

-Of course, but please do not post the paper dolls (as they are my intellectual property) and a link back to my site (http://paperthinpersonas.com).
-I always love to see people’s designs for my paper dolls, so feel free to email me to let me know.
+Of course, but please do not post the paper dolls (as they are my intellectual property) and a link back to my site (https://paperthinpersonas.com//).
+I always love to see people’s designs for my paper dolls, so feel free to email me.
+It’s fun to see what people had done.
+I try to get back to everyone who emails me their work in a timely fashion, but there is just one of me, so be patient if you haven’t heard from me.

 I don’t see my question on here, what should I do?

 Feel free to email me or ask a question in a comment.
 I try to respond to the questions that I get as quickly as possible.
-If you absolutely need a question answered, contacting me is the best way to be sure that I’ll reply.
-I check my site email most days.
+If you absolutely need a question answered, email is the best way to be sure that I’ll reply.
+I check my email several times a week, but it cane take a bit for mw to get back to people.

 Paper Dolls